Frequently asked questions

 How long will Counselling/Coaching last?

 There is not a typical time – this will depend on what you bring, what you would like to work on and in what depth.
 We will decide between us how long we think your sessions will last.

 NHS counselling through Doctors surgeries is often time-limited and you may have to wait a long time to see someone.
 Usually counselling is not offered on a weekly basis and you are unlikely to have much choice about who you see, when you see them, or the approach they offer.

 Do you contract with your clients?

 Yes.
-The contract covers issues such as confidentiality, cancellation policy, etc. If we are both happy to continue after the first session we will ask you to sign the Contract.
-We have found that a Contract helps clients feel safe and happy to work with me.
-A copy of a contract is available here.
-If you are a parent a copy of the consent form can be found on this website.
+The contract covers issues such as confidentiality, cancellation policy, etc. I have found that a contract helps clients feel safe and happy to work with me.